Joseph7e/MDIBL-T3-WGS-Comparative/README.md

 Kocuria        | 1              | 57   | 13
 Streptomyces   | 13             | 1,185    | 338

+## What we will be doing

 We will be using **Orthofinder** for our main comparative genomic analysis.
 The manual is great and documents how it works very well.
+To run the program we will need some genomes to compare, specifically we will need proteins files.

 Orhtofinder Manual: https://github.com/davidemms/OrthoFinder